 You can read the rest of my treatment background here.

-So it took 75 days from diagnosis to opening me up to remove the first batch of tumours.
-With reasonably slow-growing tumours, that isn’t really a long time when you consider they had probably been growing inside me for several years.
+So, it took 75 days from diagnosis to opening me up to remove the first batch of tumours.
+With reasonably slow-growing tumours, which isn’t really a long time when you consider they had probably been growing inside me for several years.
 I’m sure others waited even longer.